ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

     sickle se -f <(gunzip -c C61_S67_L006_R1_001.fastq.gz) -t sanger -o trimmed.fa

 So we are putting the gunzip command inside parentheses with a less-than symbol like so: <(COMMAND).
 When we do this, the output of the COMMAND gets manipulated by the shell so that sickle thinks it is a file.
 Sickle then uses this "file" as the input file.
+Take a look at the output file:

+    less trimmed.fa

 ---